trixlan/AMQExample/README.md

 }
 ```

-Now it is time to prepare our consumer to received that String and convert it to a propre JSON Objetc.
+Now it is time to prepare our consumer to received that String and convert it to a propre JSON Object.

 6. Create a method called getProperties() so that it can received the String, parse it to JSON and retreive a specific property.
 ```java